calatre/mlops-pipeline/README.md

 Hi there!

 If you're coming from MLOps Zoomcamp, here's the current status, important notes and things to check:
-- I'm not yet versed in ML, so instead of making my own model just reused that part from the course.
-Focused on using my background of sys admin to try and create an "easy setup" pipeline.
+- I'm not yet versed in ML, so instead of making my own model, just reused that part from the course.
+Focused on using my background of sys admin to try and create an "easy to setup" pipeline.
-- Used plenty of AU until it blew in my face and then been debugging manually.
-Some stuff (like the containers inside ec2) sometimes need to be started manually
+- Used plenty of AI (mostly Claude) until it blew in my face and then been debugging manually.
+Some stuff (like the containers inside ec2 right now) sometimes need to be started manually
 - Infra as code (terraform) deploying on cloud (AWS - you will need your credentials to check yourself, or ping me in the course Slack (André Calatré) if you want me to provision the infra momentarily)
-- Serving mode as streaming or batch (airflow)
+- Serving mode as streaming (Kinesis/Lambda) or batch (airflow)
 - There's CI CD (github actions) but no tests yet.
+- No model monitoring implemented yet.
-- Feel free to check more recent commits (maybe I fix things!)
+- Feel free to check more recent commits (maybe I fix or better document more things!)

 **Personal learning project** for building an MLOps pipeline that predicts NYC taxi trip durations.
 This project emphasizes simplicity, cost-efficiency, and practical learning over enterprise-grade complexity.